Imhotep (music producer)

-Pascal Perez (born in Algiers on 19 May 1960), better known by his stage name Imhotep, is an Algerian-French DJ and music producer.
-In addition to his solo work including albums Blue Print and Kheper and producing of other artists, he was one of the founding members of the Marseille rap group IAM and its sound architect.
+Pascal Perez (born 19 May 1960), better known by his stage name Imhotep, is an Algerian-born French record producer and composer.
+In addition to his solo work including albums Blue Print and Kheper and producing of other artists, he was one of the founding members of the Marseille hip hop band IAM and its sound architect.

 Career

 Pascal Perez after getting his graduate diploma worked as a school teacher for 4 years.
 But greatly influenced by music, having affinity to a number of versatile musical genres from the start, he played in a number of formations with blues, rock, reggae and funk influences.
 He also made the night circuits with electronic music and became a pioneer of beat-making in France.

 In 1989, he joined IAM adopting the name of the historic Egyptian character Imhotep, alongside Akhenaton (Philippe Fragione), Shurik'n Chang-Ti Geoffroy Mussard, Khéops (Eric Mazel) and Kephren (François Mendy).
 Imhotep had major responsibilities in developing the IAM sound and using of Mediterranean and Oriental beat-making.

 Besides his hip-hop influence in the band, Imhotep was also known for his solo artistsic work including release of a personal instrumental en 1998 named Blue Print mixing and recording Essaouira, Morocco.
 The album is influenced by Moroccan street vibes, and a unique rhythmic sounds of lounge music, reggae and dub, mixed with gnawa and North African music.
 The band is considered one of the best in French hip hop music.